19 Best Egg Laying Chicken Breeds: With Name and Pictures

 Leghorns are one of the most popular egg-laying chicken breeds used worldwide.

-They are shy and unfriendly and hate being handled.
-Leghorns are active and hardy birds with a lively temperament.
+They are shy and unfriendly and don’t like when some one touch them.
+They are active and hardy birds with a lively temperament.

-These chickens are not known to be broody, so they will focus more on egg production than raising chicks.
+These chickens are not typically broody, so their focus will be on producing eggs rather than raising chicks.

 The average weight for a leghorn rooster is 7-8 lbs, while the hen weighs 5-6 lbs.
 As they constantly lay eggs, they have a lifespan of 5–6 years of age.